 Surely, there are other problems you may encounter with fume extraction welding torches.
 But in my experience, these are the most common ones I come across.
 If you encounter any of these problems yourself, take a look at some of the other options around.

-If you want to know more about fume extraction, download the free BINZEL e-book by clicking the button below:
+If you want to know more about fume extraction, read our free BINZEL e-book by clicking the button below.
+No form fills to check it out.
+Just click the button and begin.